robincarlo84/Public-Docs/terms.md

 i) Upon acceptance of an offer, a payment expiry is also set, indicating a date by which payment must have been made to the seller.
 Failure to pay by this deadline is a breach of the sale agreement between you and the seller.
 It may also cause your Junkey account to be suspended or your Trust Points to be deducted.

-j) You agree that even after offer acceptance, Junkey may at any point cancel a trade at its sole discretion.
-Where this is the case, and the buyer has already made payment, the purchase funds will be refunded.

 ## 15. Payment